MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 - We do not know if this was an actual woman at this time or if He is refering to Jezebel in the Old testiment

 [[Who was Jezebel facts sheet]]??
+Jezebel was teaching believers into sexual immorality and made them join in in pagan festivals where they would eat food that had been sacrificed to idols.

 >'I have given her time to repent of her immorality, but she is unwilling. ' ==Revelation 2:21==